yuewuo/fusion-blossom/README.md

 MWPM decoders are widely known for its high accuracy [[1]](#fowler2012topological) and several optimizations that further improves its accuracy [[2]](#criger2018multi).
 However, there weren't many publications that improve the speed of the MWPM decoder over the past 10 years.
 Fowler implemented an $O(N)$ asymptotic complexity MWPM decoder in [[3]](#fowler2012towards) and proposed an $O(1)$ complexity parallel MWPM decoder in [[4]](#fowler2013minimum), but none of these are publicly available to our best knowledge.
 Higgott implemented a fast but approximate MWPM decoder (namely "local matching") with roughly $O(N)$ complexity in [[5]](#higgott2022pymatching).
 With recent experiments of successful QEC on real hardware, it's time for a fast and accurate MWPM decoder to become available to the community.

-Our idea comes from our study on the Union-Find (UF) decoder.
+Our idea comes from our study on the Union-Find (UF) decoder [[6]](#delfosse2021almost).
 UF decoder is a fast decoder with $O(N)$ worst-case time complexity, at the cost of being less accurate compared to the MWPM decoder.
-Inspired by the Fowler's diagram [[3]](#fowler2012towards), we found a relationship between the UF decoder [[6]](#wu2022interpretation).
+Inspired by the Fowler's diagram [[3]](#fowler2012towards), we found a relationship between the UF decoder [[7]](#wu2022interpretation).
 This [nice animation](https://us.wuyue98.cn/aps2022/#/3/1) (press space to trigger animation) could help people see the analogy between UF and MWPM decoders.
 With this interpretation, we're able to combind the strength of UF and MWPM decoders together.

 - From the UF decoder, we learnt to use a sparse decoding graph representation for fast speed
 - From the MWPM decoder, we learnt to find an exact minimum-weight perfect matching for high accuracy